C-Gibson20/signature-verification/README.md

-# Triplet Loss Signature Verification with TensorFlow on TPU
+# Triplet Loss Signature Verification

 This project implements an offline signature verification system using deep metric learning.
 It trains a **ResNet50-based Siamese triplet network** with **semi-hard triplet loss**, enabling robust distinction between genuine and forged signatures.
 Training is accelerated via **TPU**, and generalization is improved through **data augmentation** and **K-Fold cross-validation**.